invoiceninja/invoiceninja.github.io/source/en/quotes.md

 The _Settings_ panel includes some additional options for the quote:

 - **User** - Optionally change the user who is marked as creator of the quote.
+The User option can be used in the reports for tracking, but can also be used to give a specific user permission to view/edit an individual record.
 - **Project** - Optionally link the quote to a _Project_
 - **Vendor** - Optionally assign a _Vendor_ to the quote
 - **Exchange Rate** - Optionally, for when your client record has another currency than your own as their default, you will be able to manually specify the exchange rate to automatically calculate what they will owe in their own default currency.